SkydivingAngel/Angular-7-with-Net-Core-2.1/README.md

 * Open the project file (csproj) with Visual Studio and Save the Solution

 * Modify package.json:
-Remove "--extract-css" from "start "and "build"
+Remove "--extract-css" from "start "and "build".
 It's now defined in "angular.json"

 * Update Angular Version to latest (command line on ClientApp folder):